Once the GXP antennas were up,

 I extended only one side of the driven element by 10cm for both 11-4, and now the SWR curve was fine.

-Another problem is a narrow bandwidth of the 17-4 antenna on 40m.
+The 17-4 antenna has a narrow bandwidth on 40m.
 While it is low in the CW band, it is 2:1 at 7.15, and 3:1 on 7.2.
 Two solutions exist.
 One is to shorten the driven element to move resonance to 7.1.
 Then, 7.00–7.20 would be covered with SWR < 2:1.
-The other solution is to switch in an LC circuit in the SSB portion like I have in my JK Mid Tri 490 beam.
-On 7.2, the impedance of 115-j65 can be matched by an L circuit with a coil of 1.5 microH and a cap of 320 pF.
-Switching can be made automatic with the Green Heron software and switches.